TZstatsADS/Spring2018-Project5-grp5/README.md

     * `operations.py` is for truning a nupy python function to a tensorflow operation.

     * `cache.py` is used to save the input format of noet state matrix, which enables us train faster whithout translating data every time.
     * `main.py` is the main python script for training, it is intergrated with data download, cache initialization and training.
+It has two arguments `--cache_name` and `--model_name`.
+Both have default value.
+    * `predict.py` is used to generate new music from a pre-trained model.
+It has two arguments `--cache_name` and `--model_name`.
+You need to assigne `model_name` to the script to run the script.

++ How to use it:
+    * For training move to `lib` and run `python main.py`.
+If you have not yet initialized the cache, there will be a popup asking you which composer you want to include, enter nothing means all composer in classical music, enter pop means train on pop music, enter any other composers' name with train on the specific composers works.
+(If you do not have the data from [piano-midi.de](http://www.piano-midi.de/) the script will automaticlly download for you.
+    * For generating new music move to `lib` and run `python predict.py --model_name ../output/model/biaxial_rnn_1524342232` this could generate the music from our pretrained model `biaxial_rnn_1524342232`.
+You could also replace this with the model you trained.
+If you do not have the cache, same thing will happen, descripted in how to use `main.py`
+    * **Alternatively** you could go directly to the `doc/main.ipynb` and follow the instructions there.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.